 Long-lasting stomach inflammation.
 Also known as gastritis, this condition can cause the formation of hyperplastic polyps and adenomas.
 Hyperplastic polyps are unlikely to become cancerous, although those larger than about 2/5 inch (1 centimeter) carry a greater risk.

 Adenomas are the least common type of stomach polyp but the type most likely to become cancerous.
 For that reason, they are generally removed.

 - Familial adenomatous polyposis.
-This rare, inherited syndrome causes certain cells on the stomach's inner lining to form a specific type of polyp called fundic gland polyps.
+This rare, inherited syndrome causes certain cells on the stomach's inner lining to form a type of polyp called fundic gland polyp.
 When associated with this syndrome, fundic gland polyps are removed because they can become cancerous.
-Familial adenomatous polyposis can also cause adenomas.
+Familial adenomatous polyposis also can cause adenomas.

 Regular use of certain stomach medications.
 Fundic gland polyps are common among people who regularly take proton pump inhibitors to reduce stomach acid.
 These polyps are generally small and aren't a cause for concern.

-Fundic gland polyps with a diameter larger than about 2/5 inch (1 centimeter) carry a small risk of cancer, so your doctor might recommend discontinuing proton pump inhibitors or removing the polyp or both.
+A fundic gland polyp with a diameter larger than about 2/5 inch (1 centimeter) carries a small risk of cancer.
+Your health care provider might recommend stopping proton pump inhibitors or removing the polyp or both.

 Factors that increase your chances of developing stomach polyps include: